3 Keys to Supporting Remote Employees Amidst the Pandemic

 Understand that employees are worried about their health, personal finances, the welfare of their loved ones, and a ton of other things.
 Because they’re working from home, the boundaries of these personal concerns and their work-life can be porous.
 It’s not an excuse for not getting things done but it’s more reason to practice patience and empathy.

 With workers getting laid off left and right, it’s easy for people to worry about their own job security.
 One effective way to combat this is by not letting hard work go unseen.
 This way, they also get reaffirmed of their value in the company.
-Regular recognition is a standard management best practice as is, but it means even more now as employees try to navigate through this tough time.
+Regular recognition is a standard best practice in management, but it means even more now as employees try to navigate through this tough time.

 The Bigger Picture